-The Department provides direct services in mental health, alcoholism and substance abuse to all residents of Sullivan County.
+The Department provides direct services in mental health, alcoholism and substance use to all residents of Sullivan County.

-- Services are available to individuals of all age groups, without regard to severity of their disability.
+- Services are available to individuals of all age groups, without regard to severity of their access or functional needs.

 - All services are confidential.